firebase/quickstart-js/dataconnect/README.md

 This repository contains the quickstart to get started with the functionalities of Data Connect.

 1. Clone this repository to your local machine.
-2. Enable the DataConnect CLI with the command `firebase experiments:enable dataconnect`.
-3. cd to the `dataconnect` folder, and initialize your Firebase project with `firebase init` and select both DataConnect options.
+2. cd to the `dataconnect` folder, and initialize your Firebase project with `firebase init dataconnect`.
 Overwrite only dataconnect.yaml when prompted, do not overwrite any other dataconnect files.
+(Optional): If you intend on using other Firebase features, run `firebase init` instead, and select both DataConnect options as well as any feature you intend to use.
-4. Replace variables in `.env` with your project-specific values.
+3. Replace variables in `.env` with your project-specific values.
-5. Allow domains for Firebase Auth in your [project console](https://console.firebase.google.com/project/_/authentication/settings) (e.g. http://127.0.0.1).
+4. Allow domains for Firebase Auth in your [project console](https://console.firebase.google.com/project/_/authentication/settings) (e.g. http://127.0.0.1).

 ### 4. Running queries and mutations in VS Code
 The VSCode Firebase Extension allows you to generate Firebase Data Connect SDK code, run queries/mutations, and deploy Firebase Data Connect with a click.
 Alternatively, see below for CLI commands.